bcgov/representation-grant/ManagingFPOContent.md

 * Create github account
 * Fork the BC Gov's [Family-Protection-Order](https://github.com/bcgov/Family-Protection-Order) repository into your github account.
 * Find the survey's
-   * Within your github repo navigate to: fpo-web -> src -> assets
+   * Within your github repo navigate to: web -> src -> assets

 #### Updating the Survey